amiya-pattnaik/node-any-jdbc/README.md

 ## node-any-jdbc

-This module connects to any RDBMS such as Oracle, Vertica, Teradata, MySql etc.  and executes any sql statement on target database.
+This module connects to any RDBMS such as Oracle, Vertica, Teradata, MySql etc.  and executes any type of SQL statement on target database.
 You just need the the Xjdbc.jar of your target RDBMS to bridge the connection.
-One common method `execute` for all purpose.
+One common method `execute()` for all purpose.
+That's all there is to it.!

 ## Installation